jorisvanzundert/zotero-link-opener/README.md

 This extension solves that.
 Hovering over a Zotero item URI, just click “Follow link”.

+Note that this extension only works for Zotero stand-alone version.

 ## Installing
 This extension is not published through the VSCode Marketplace, because I do not feel like the added administration.
 So instead: